 - Water temperature — You can change the water temperature for brewing, which can enhance your shots if it’s too bitter (go cooler) or too sour (go hotter).

-- To change the water temperature on a Barista Express, hold the program while the machine is off, wait for the machine to light up, then push any one of the buttons to set the temperature.
-The left-most button (power) is the coolest temperature, and the right-most (two-cup) is the hottest temperature.
+- To change the water temperature on a Barista Express, press and hold the “program” button while the machine is off.
+The machine will light up and push any one of the lit buttons to set the temperature.
+The temperature will increase going from left to right, with the left-most button (power) being the coolest temperature, and the right-most (two-cup) being the hottest temperature.

 The machine comes with accessories, such as pressurized and non-pressurized filter baskets, the razor tool (to trim excess coffee grounds off the filter basket), a cleaning disc, tablets, a coffee scoop, a tamper, and a stainless steel milk jug.
 Overall, everything you need to make espresso and maintain the machine is included.